+Free will is the deliberate consideration before choosing what action, if any, to take in a given situation.
+Everyoe has free will, and it is an integral part of understanding ourselves.
 Free will is part of the soul‘s essence (ousia), and is expressed through its power and activity.
-It is the deliberate consideration before choosing what action, if any, to take in a given situation.
-It is an integral part of understanding ourselves; ultimately we have free will.
-Being expressed by the soul through its power and activity, our ethical decisions not only effect our physical lives, but they ultimately have an effect on our spiritual lives as well.
+Because the soul expresses its free will through its power and activity, our ethical decisions not only have an effect on our physical lives, but ultimately on our spiritual lives as well.

 Free will’s relation to our descent to matter

 - Impure souls who are reincarnated: Reincarnation, where the soul is put back into a body, occurs for the purpose of further purification.
 They are brought into generation by their Personal Daimon.

 - Purified souls who are reincarnated: Having aligned their wills with the Gods and Demiurge, they understand the necessity of their work and the illumination of all souls and therefore willfully and freely descends into matter.
 This mirrors Plato’s Allegory of the Cave, where the individual who escapes the cave bears witness to the light and truth of things, and willingly descends back into the cave to attempt freeing those still trapped inside.

 For the large majority of us tied to material existence, however, free will isn’t an absolute since there are things beyond most of our abilities to control, such as Fate.
 With Fate, our free will becomes a variable, and can be easily overridden by influences of the Realm of Generation.
 This is because the soul is still in a state of confusion and separated from its true nature.